 - Actual payment is based on the rebate offer amount.

 - No verification of actual costs incurred by the property owner is required.

 - Use of any approved alternative material is allowed.
-However, the rebate unit prices will be the same as for regular sidewalks.
+However, the rebate unit prices will be the same as for regular sidewalks, with Portland Cement Concrete.
 The approved materials list is available at http://boe.lacity.org/apm/menu.cfm.